5 Ways to Make Freelance Friends

 If you’re in a burn-and-churn role like sales, your company may not take you up on your offer to put in two weeks before your last day, and you should be prepared to be let go on that same day—this means saving any files you might need and clearing out any emails or communications you don’t want laying around.
 (Author’s note: I worked at a place that didn’t let sales representatives stick around for more than a day after announcing notice.)

-According to Daniel Gulati, the coauthor of Passion & Purpose“The moment you tell people you’re leaving, you’re perceived as an outsider.
+According to Daniel Gulati, the coauthor of Passion & Purpose: “The moment you tell people you’re leaving, you’re perceived as an outsider.
 You likely won’t be invited to certain meetings, and team-bonding events will take on a different dynamic.
 You don’t want to be hanging around too long.”

 Of course, the opposite may also be true, and your company may be completely unprepared to replace you.
 In this situation, you’ll have to weigh the benefits of sticking around and continuing to collect a steady paycheck a bit longer, versus finally having the time to build your freelance business.